Check if you can get a council tax reduction or discount

 Include the following in your letter:

-Keep paying your council tax bill in full whilst you’re applying.
+Keep paying your council tax bill in full while you wait for the council's response.

 If you have been entitled to a discount for a while, ask to have it backdated.
 This means you may get some money back from the council.